MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Managing-Processes-with-Process-Cmdlets.md

 You can use the same approach in other situations.
 For example, suppose a secondary notification area application automatically runs when users start another application.
-You may find that this does not work correctly in Terminal Services sessions, but you still want to keep it in sessions that run on the physical computer console.
+You may find that this doesn't work correctly in Terminal Services sessions, but you still want to keep it in sessions that run on the physical computer console.
 Sessions connected to the physical computer desktop always have a session ID of 0, so you can stop all instances of the process that are in other sessions by using `Where-Object` and the process, **SessionId**:

 ```powershell
 Get-Process -Name BadApp | Where-Object -FilterScript {$_.SessionId -neq 0} | Stop-Process
 ```

-The `Stop-Process` cmdlet does not have a ComputerName parameter.
+The `Stop-Process` cmdlet doesn't have a **ComputerName** parameter.
 Therefore, to run a stop process command on a remote computer, you need to use the `Invoke-Command` cmdlet.
 For example, to stop the PowerShell process on the Server01 remote computer, type: